 Backcountry skiers are notoriously hard-headed and stubborn when it comes to weight.
 If a backcountry enthusiast isn’t telling you about how lightweight their boots are, they’re almost certainly bragging about their pack weight.

-Both the JetForce Pro and Tour come in at relatively low weights for airbag backpacks, especially since neither of them use a canister system.
+Both of these Black Diamond ski backpacks come in at relatively low weights for avalanche backpacks, especially since neither of them use a canister system.
 But, the Tour weighs up to 12 ounces less than the Pro model.
 That’s the better part of a pound, which you will likely start to notice at the end of the day, or a week into your next hut trip.

 Advantage: JetForce Tour 26 Avalanche Airbag Backpack